 shutdown.exe /s /hybrid /t 0

 That’s it!
+This prevents Microsoft Excel, Word or any other programs from reopening at startup.
 Hope Microsoft adds an option to disable this “automatic reopen of apps” feature in a future update or feature upgrade.